Does Medicaid check your tax returns?

 Family size also plays a vital role in determining Medicaid eligibility.
 The program considers the number of people in a household to adjust the income threshold accordingly.
 A larger family size means a higher income limit for Medicaid eligibility.
 Here, tax returns provide essential details on dependents and marital status, influencing the eligibility outcome.

-Read also : How do I report a 1099-S on my tax return?
+Read also : Can a judgement take your tax return?

 Verification process by Medicaid